Particular/docs.particular.net/nservicebus/upgrades/supported-platforms.md

     * NServiceBus.Host32
     * NServiceBus.Hosting.Azure
     * NServiceBus.Hosting.Azure.HostProcess
-  * ParticularTemplates - Will be able to support .NET Core on Windows once a stable version of the [Windows Compatibility Pack](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) is released.
+  * ParticularTemplates - The Windows Service templates will be able to support .NET Core on Windows once a stable version of the [Windows Compatibility Pack](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) is released.
 * Other
   * NServiceBus.Metrics.PerformanceCounters - Will be able to support .NET Core on Windows once a stable version of the [Windows Compatibility Pack](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) is released.
   * NServiceBus.Wcf - Microsoft does not support the server aspects of WCF on .NET Core.